 In my house, and probably in yours, pets are family.
 So please spend a few moments this week making sure they’re safe and can be quickly returned to you in case they’re lost.

-Also, remember it’s important to keep your dog’s license current and their dog tags on their collar or harness at all times. (jingle jingle)
+Also, remember it’s essential to keep your dog’s license current and their dog tags on their collar or harness at all times. (jingle jingle)